Túngara frog: Mating call

 The main organ responsible for producing sound in túngara frogs is larynx supported by its fibrous mass hanging from the vocal cords and projecting from the larynx into the bronchi.
 As the trunk muscles around the lungs contract, the expelled air pushes through the larynx and vibrates the vocal cords/folds and the larynx, producing the sound.
 Air enters the buccal cavity, passes through the vocal slits, and inflates the vocal sac.
 The inflation of vocal sac is also known to serve as a visual cue to receivers.
 Male túngara frogs produce chuck through their fibrous mass, and their fibrous mass is larger than other species and populations that do not produce chuck.
 Also, surgical excision of the fibrous mass inhibits the production of chuck despite the frog's attempt to produce complex call.

+The mating calls of túngara frogs increase their risk of falling victim to predators such as fringe-lipped bats, with more complex calls increasing the ability of bats to detect the frogs.
+Complex calling by males, however, increases their likelihood of attracting females relative to simple calling.
+As such, the mating calls observed in túngara frogs have evolved as a balance between the opposing evolutionary forces of increased reproductive success from producing mating calls and a lowered chance of survival due to predation.